SeanFC/track_time/README.md

 * [ ] General clean up of code with comments
 * [ ] Use proper date strings
 * [ ] Put into python setup tools package
+* [ ] Extra column for the specifics of what was being done